chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 eavesdropping, tampering, and message forgery between two peers.
 It is also designed to minimize the number of rounds required to establish a shared key.
 In the worst case, it requires two RTTs between a consumer and producer to establish a shared key.
-In the best case, no RTTs are required (i.e., a consumer may start) transmitting messages right away.
-This specification is only to derive keys.
-It does not specify how those keys are used.
+In the best case, one RTT is required before sending any application data.
+This document outlines how to derive the keys used to encrypt traffic for a session and shows how session information is exchanged between a consumer and producer using message encapsulation.

 --- middle